-- 1. Ensure that the church has an appropriate and up-to-date safeguarding policy in place. - 2.
-Support those in pastoral charge in exercising responsibility for the implementation of Safeguarding Policy, Procedures and Guidance for the Methodist Church July 2020. - 3.
+- 1. Ensure that all churches have appropriate and up-to-date safeguarding policies in place. - 2.
+Support those in pastoral charge in exercising responsibility for the implementation of safeguarding policy and practice. - 3.
 Ensure the provision of pastoral support for those involved in issues of abuse and in the management of those who present a safeguarding risk. - 4.
-Ensure that training opportunities are in place for all workers with children, vulnerable adults, for members of the church, in accordance with Appendix III of the Methodist Church Safeguarding Policy, Procedures and Guidance. - 5.
-Ensure that the Church Council meeting appoints a church safeguarding officer and that the details of this person are passed to the district office. - 6.
-Ensure that the Church Council meeting reviews this policy annually. - 7.
-Support the church safeguarding officer in their work, providing access to resources to enable them to fulfil their functions.
+Ensure that training opportunities are in place for all workers with children, vulnerable adults, for staff of the circuit and for members of the local churches in the circuit, in accordance with Appendix III of the Methodist Church Safeguarding Policy, Procedures and Guidance. - 5.
+Ensure that the Circuit Meeting appoints a circuit safeguarding officer and that the details are passed to the district office. - 6.
+Ensure that the Circuit Meeting reviews this policy annually. - 7.
+Support the circuit safeguarding officer in their work, providing access to resources to enable them to fulfil their functions.

-Church stewards
+Circuit stewards

-The church stewards must ensure that agreed procedures are in place for events that involve children, young people or vulnerable adults.
+The circuit stewards must ensure that agreed procedures are in place for circuit and ecumenical events that involve children or vulnerable adults.